Programming culture problems — Robin Wils's website

 Avoid complaining about the smallest things.
-You don’t format your code like this?
+Formatting code in a certain way does not change the logic code.
 You don’t use the “cloud”.
-You must be a bad programmer.
+That must mean that you are a bad programmer.
 Enough!
 It is common for people to spread nonsense about programming.
-Often without good arguments.
 You are not superior because you use a certain technology.
 Idealism is pathetic.

 It is not a miracle that methodologies are filled with nonsense.
 They are often pushed by people who haven’t written code themselves.
 What do they know about development?
 Planning methodologies shouldn’t be treated like a religion!
 Having a plan and a goal is great.
 But a plan should be optimized for your team.

 Using difficult words can make communication with the team harder.
 Buzzwords are often used to look smarter.
-It actually can make people look dumber.
-They are often used wrong, and misunderstood.
+They are often used wrong.
+When that happens using such words can make you look dumber.
 Terminology should ideally be clear to everyone in the team.
-Words do create a personal style, but difficult words should be used in the right context, towards certain people.
+Words do create a personal style, but difficult words should be used in the right context.
+Towards certain people.
 Buzzwords do have a place in marketing though.

 A bit of code structure can be helpful to navigate and understand code.
 But it does not hold a candle against experience.
 Experience will teach you your own patterns, and which pattern you should use in which situation.